 What is your customer trying to do?

 - Customer attitudes

 What is your customer feeling/saying?

 Who/what is your customer directly interacting with?
 (This includes various channels, such as TV ads or social media)

 Who/what needs to be in place but which your customer is NOT directly aware of?

-So what would the beginning of a customer journey look like when buying a car?
+So what could the customer journey map examples look like when starting the process of buying a car?

 Customer journey vs process flow

-Understanding customer behaviour, attitudes and the on-stage and off-stage is essential to a successful customer journey map – otherwise, all you have is a process flow.
-If you just write down the touchpoints where the customer is interacting with the brand, you’re typically missing out up to 40% of the entire customer journey.
+Understanding customer perspective, behaviour, attitudes, and the on-stage and off-stage is essential to successfully create a customer journey map – otherwise, all you have is a process flow.
+If you just write down the touchpoints where the customer is interacting with your brand, you’re typically missing up to 40% of the entire customer journey.

 There is no single customer journey.
 In fact, there are multiple.
 The best experiences combine multiple journeys in a seamless way to create a continuous customer lifecycle as outlined below.